top of page

 Toby Johnson

-Apologies for being so long in posting, its been a very busy year in the workshop with a full rebuild on a Steinway including making missing parts no longer available, then a Bluthner grand which had several issues along with tuning for festivals and stadium concerts, some challenging repairs and tuning overseas.
+Apologies for being so long in posting, its been a very busy year in the workshop with a full rebuild on a rare Steinway including making missing parts that are no longer available, then a beautiful Bluthner grand which had several issues along with being very busy tuning for music festivals and stadium concerts, along with some challenging repairs and tuning overseas and all the regular tunings etc.

-When visiting pianos I sold or had arranged to be moved overseas I end up doing more tunings in the area mainly for the customers friends who are impressed by my work as their local tuner used an app and "did not do a very good job".
+When visiting pianos I sold or had arranged to be moved overseas I have ended up doing more tunings in the area mainly for the customers friends and neighbours etc, then their friends and family etc who are impressed by my work as their local tuner used an app and "did not do a very good job".

 You may rightly wonder why this is worthy of a blog, and thats very fair.